keywordsalad/thisfieldwas.green/site/_posts/2012-11-16-scm-backed-application-configuration-with-perforce.md

 go back to "Dev" > "aardvark_configuration.html", you'll see the new values in the form:

-{{img id: "image-app-commit", src: "/images/app-config2/aardvark_configuration-changed.png"}}
+{{imageFigure id: "image-app-commit", src: "/images/app-config2/aardvark_configuration-changed.png"}}

 ## Security and Permissions